-Risk factors that firms should consider when assessing the level of TF risk associated with a jurisdiction include, for example, whether:
+Risk factors that Firms should consider when assessing the level of TF risk associated with a jurisdiction include, for example, whether:

-- There is information, for example, from law enforcement or credible and reliable open media sources, suggesting that a jurisdiction provides funding or support for terrorist activities or that groups committing terrorist offences are known to be operating in the country or territory; or - The jurisdiction is subject to financial sanctions, embargoes or measures that are related to terrorism, financing of terrorism or proliferation issued, for example, by the United Nations and the European Union.
+- There is information, for example, from law enforcement or credible and reliable open media sources, suggesting that a jurisdiction provides funding or support for terrorist activities or that groups committing terrorist offences are known to be operating in the country or territory; or - There is information, for example from law enforcement or credible and reliable open media sources, suggesting that groups committing terrorist offences are known to be operating in the country or territory. - The jurisdiction is subject to financial sanctions, embargoes or measures that are related to terrorism, financing of terrorism or proliferation issued, for example, by the United Nations and the EU.